-- i.
-Responsible for the collection and maintenance of player records, to include waivers and character credits. - ii.
-Responsible for the recording of minutes at corporate meetings.

-- iii.
-Responsible for the production of the club newsletter, "Tavern Tales" and all advertising and recruitment efforts. - iv.
-May appoint assistants to aid in his duties to include but not limited to an editor for "Tavern Tales", a recruiter and an aide to collect Participant information at event check-in. - v.
-The Secretary shall appoint assistants on each body, Council and Senate to take minutes, and shall make the minutes available to the Participants. - vi.
-Responsible for ensuring that the secretary duties are fulfilled at events in his/her absence. - vii.Responsible for collecting petitions for Knight of the Realm, submitting the petitions to the Council via the Vice President, and submitted the names of petitioners for Knight of the Realm to the Senate via the Magistrate. - viii.
-Responsible for the Credit Tracker.
-Shall work with the IT committee (or current equivalent) and/or the past Secretary to ensure that the events database entries are kept current with the schedule and the appropriate credit allocations.
-Shall do the same for official Chapters. - ix.
-Shall track player credits at check-in via the Credit Tracker spreadsheet and the Darkon laptop.
-Written check-in is only acceptable on an emergency basis if the laptop fails or is unavailable. - x.
-Shall upload the spreadsheet of event credits to the Credit Tracker prior to the next event.
-Shall also apply any extra credits earned prior to the next event (e.g. transfers, charity, new player, NPC, Elder, etc.). - xi.
-Shall promptly respond to player email inquiries regarding credits, and shall provide logins for players to view their own records. - xii.
-Shall make manual modifications to the credit record for transfers, late Elder lists, or other adjustments as needed. - xiii.
-Shall promptly communicate in writing to the Board any technical difficulties, and shall diligently work with the IT Committee (or current equivalent) to resolve any issues. - xiv.
-Responsible for training the Secretary elect in the performance of the above duties.
-Must report to the Senate and the Board (incoming & outgoing) if the Secretary elect has not received training by end of year, along with the cause.
+- 1) Responsible for the collection and maintenance of player records including waivers and character credits. - II) Responsible for the recording of minutes at Board meetings. - III) Responsible for ensuring that the secretary duties are fulfilled at events in the secretary's absence. - IV) Responsible for the Credit Tracker.
+Shall ensure that the events' database entries are kept current with the schedule and the appropriate credit allocations.
+Shall do the same for official Chapters. - V) Shall track player credits at check-in via the Credit Tracker spreadsheet and the Darkon laptop.
+Written check-in is only acceptable on an emergency basis if the laptop fails or is unavailable. - VI) In the event of device failure, shall enter all updates from that event to the Credit Tracker prior to the next event. - VII) Shall promptly respond to player email inquiries regarding credits, and shall provide logins for players to view their own records. - VIII) Shall make manual modifications to the credit record for transfers, late Elder lists, or other adjustments as needed. - IX) Shall promptly communicate in writing to the Board and Technology Administrator about any technical difficulties, and shall work diligently to resolve any issues. - X) Responsible for training the Secretary-Elect in the performance of the above duties.
+Must report to the Senate and the Board (incoming & outgoing) if the Secretary-Elect has not received training by the beginning of their term, along with the cause.